Jbot29/springboard-exercises/capstone/README.md

 Elite-HRV takes a few days to generate a baseline and then can give recommendations on training activity.
 It adjusts as you go.

 So for me, anything below 55 means training is off for the day.
-Anything above is a green light.
-You can go too high, but that is rare and only happened once during the recording.
+Anything above is basically a green light.
+You can go too high, but that is rare.

 So the goal was to improve on average my daily HRV scores and to see if I can raise it.